ipab-slmc/exotica/exotica/doc/Quickstart-cpp.rst

     ...

-This shows us the robot model we are using and then displays the joint angles for each of the 7 joints on our example robot after the time it took to solve the problem.
+This displays the joint angles for each of the 7 joints on our example robot after the time it took to solve the problem.

 Code
 ~~~~